Back to Health News & Stories

 Discover How Robotic-Assisted Joint Replacement Surgery Can Benefit You

-Robotic technology amplifies the precision and success of joint replacement surgery.
-Learn how the robot assists surgeons.
+Robotic tools amplify the precision and success of joint replacement surgery.
+Learn how this technology assists surgeons.

-Learning more about how surgeons use robotic technology to benefit patients will help you understand why Virtua surgeons have adopted this advanced technology for many total knee, partial knee and hip replacement procedures.
+Learning more about how surgeons use robotic technology to benefit patients will help you understand why Virtua surgeons have adopted this advanced technology for a number of surgical procedures, including total knee, partial knee, and total hip replacement.

-Joint replacement surgery typically is performed to resolve chronic joint pain caused by injury, arthritis and overuse.
-The procedure removes diseased or damaged bone and cartilage and replaces it with metal and plastic implants.
-These implants help eliminate pain by functioning just like your natural joint.
-Depending on your condition, your surgeon may replace the entire joint (total joint replacement) or only the damaged part of the joint (partial joint replacement).
+Joint replacement surgery is typically performed to resolve chronic joint pain caused by injury or overuse that leads to arthritis.
+The procedure removes diseased and damaged bone and cartilage and replaces it with metal and plastic implants.
+These implants help eliminate pain by alleviating mechanical stress just like your natural joint.

 Other benefits of robotic surgery include: